CHIP-SPV/chipStar/docs/release_notes/chipStar_1.0.rst

 Minor New Features Since 0.9
 =============================

-* Synchronized CHIP-SPV’s FP16 support to the latest one in AMD HIP.
+* Synchronized chipStar’s FP16 support to the latest one in AMD HIP.

 * Emulation of warp functions using the required sub group metadata added to kernels that are sensitive to the warp size.